maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 You can learn more about liquidation and how to avoid it in our article: How Defi Protocols work

-## Step 4: Floating vs. Fixed Interest Rate
+## Step 4: floating Interest Rate vs. Fixed Interest Rate

 We've touched on this a bit already, but let's dive deeper into the rabbit hole of interest rates.